Yamilka Noa

 Yamilka Noa (born 31 July 1980) is a Cuban-Costa Rican poet and filmmaker, awarded five times by "Nosside World Poetry Prize" (Italy).
 Her works have been translated into three languages.

 Her poems have been published in several literary journals and magazines including AN, Isla Negra, Poetas del mundo, Guatini, Cinosargo, Arcane Radio, and Radio Momentos, "El País".

 Life

-Her career as a poet began In 2006 when she self-published her book "La pasión detrás de la ventana", three years after she moved to Costa Rica.
-She became Costa Rican citizen in 2011 while living in London United Kingdom, where she studied from 2009 until 2013.
+Her career as a poet began In 2006 when she self-published her book "La pasión detrás de la ventana", although she started writing at a very young age.
+In 2021 she moved to Costa Rica.
+She became Costa Rican citizen in 2010 while living in London United Kingdom, where she studied from 2009 until 2013.
 She graduated from University of West London majoring in Film Production.

 She is, simultaneously, member of multiple literary groups including Global Writers in Spanish/REMES network; Poetas del mundo; La Voz de la Palabra Escrita International; Mi Literatura; Poesía sin genero; Mi Arte; El poder de la palabra; Cerca de ti, Artes Poeticas, Punto Hispano, LetrasKiltras, Creatividad Internacional.

 Her father, Pedro M. Calzadilla Guevara, who was also a poet, died in 2008.
 In 2009 she introduced her book "Mi miedo sólo mío", in the Barbican Centre and paid tribute to her father.

+Her father's book 'Amor Furtivo' was recently published.